vysecurity/vysecurity/README.md

 - 💡 **Innovative Security Research**

 🌟 **Creator of the Red Team Tips Series**
-I started the Red Team Tips series to inspire and educate the next generation of security professionals who may not have frequent access to full-scale Red Team projects.
+I started the Red Team Tips series to inspire and educate the next generation of security professionals.
+The series is now hosted at **[SYON Security](https://www.syonsecurity.com)**.

 ---